vulkomilev/oumi/docs/user_guides/evaluate/evaluate.md

 **Extensibility**: Designed with simplicity and modularity in mind, Oumi offers a flexible framework that empowers the community to easily contribute new benchmarks and metrics.
 This facilitates continuous improvement and ensures the platform evolves alongside emerging research and industry trends.
 -->

-Our benchmark diversity is enabled through seamless integration with leading platforms such as [LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval), and (WIP) [MT-Bench](https://github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge).
+Oumi seamlessly integrates with leading platforms such as [LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval), and (WIP) [MT-Bench](https://github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge).

 ## Benchmark Types